 After the best VPN money can buy?
 We'd recommend ExpressVPN every time.
 Not only is it incredibly simple for newbies to use, but it offers class-leading speeds, works on pretty much every device, and boasts rock-solid encryption and security.
 And now, T3 readers can claim three months free on a 12-month plan, as well as one year of unlimited Backblaze cloud backup.

 2. NordVPN – the biggest name in VPN is still a strong competitor

-Not only that, but there are solid online tutorials too, so even if the concept of VPNs goes right over your head, Express will have you up and running in no time.
+With solid online tutorials too, if the concept of VPNs goes right over your head, Express will have you up and running in no time.
 P2P is fully supported and it's super speedy so you can torrent using the maximum bandwidth of your broadband connection.

 The security savvy will also appreciate the inclusion of Nord's use of CyberSec technology.
-This able to automatically scan and block websites with appear malicious, protecting you from infecting your device against harmful viruses and malware.
+This is able to automatically scan and block websites which appear malicious, protecting you from infecting your device against harmful viruses and malware.

 If you're after a fast, reliable VPN that's great for both streaming and keeping you private, NordVPN could be right up your alley.

-With apps for a Mac VPN, Windows, Android, Linus, iOS and browser extensions for Chrome, Firefox and Opera, it's compatible with pretty much most software.
-It may not boast a wide range of apps but the provider does offer a couple expert type features and it's super easy and straightforward to use.
-When it comes to securing a VPN for your iOS device, both its iPhone VPN and iPad version offer a really seamless experience for Apple users, and it doesn't skimp on the features either, which some of its competitors can be guilty of.
+Offering apps for a Mac VPN, Windows, Android, Linus, iOS and browser extensions for Chrome, Firefox and Opera, it's compatible with pretty much most software.
+With a couple of expert features, they're also really straightforward to use.
+When it comes to securing a VPN for your iOS device, both its iPhone VPN and iPad version offer a really seamless experience for Apple users.

 Also, if security and privacy is a concern then the provider has quite a few features that are ideal for this, including a kill switch, flash blocking, cookie cleaning, camera and microphone protection.
 With a seemingly endless list of protocols too, including WireGuard, OpenVPN, IKEv2, DNS, and the option of a custom port and more, control over encryption is finely tuned where Private Internet Access is concerned.

-CyberGhost may be Romanian and German-based, but it's a very internationally used VPN, with well over 6,500 servers spread across 90 countries.
+CyberGhost may be Romanian and German-based, but it's a very internationally used VPN, with a boost to its servers of over 7,400 spread across 91 countries.
 That's some impressive numbers and a real statement of intent.

-It's got a super effective kill-switch, which is pretty handy in terms of security, alongside of stream of excellent, reputable features, including blocks on malicious websites, ads and trackers.
+It's got a super effective kill-switch, which is pretty handy in terms of security, alongside a stream of excellent, reputable features, including blocks on malicious websites, ads and trackers.

-If streaming is more your concern the server also unblocks Netflix, Hulu and BBC iPlayer - though you will struggle to watch Netflix from abroad.
-Plus, its innovative filtering system automatically displays suitable servers for what you're after – for example, torrenting or streaming Netflix using a VPN.
+If streaming is more your concern the server also unblocks Hulu, Disney Plus, Prime Video and BBC iPlayer - though you will struggle to watch Netflix from abroad.
+Plus, its innovative filtering system automatically displays suitable servers for what you're after – for example, torrenting or streaming using a VPN.

 The speedy live chat support is also pretty handy for anyone who's a VPN newbie or has any questions or queries, though its support site could do with some work if it wants to climb up the rankings and join the big boys.
 You get a 24 hour trial for the desktop app (still pretty measly, but better than than nothing at all), and it does have a class-leading 45-day money-back guarantee.

 Another bonus to its plentiful offering of features is the ability to create custom clients across Windows, Mac, iOS and Android.

 It promises to be one speedy VPN with new WireGuard support offering results of 750-900Mbps - the fastest speeds we saw in our recent round of testing.
-It also hosts more than 40,000 IP addresses, 1,600 servers in 75+ countries, unlimited peer to peer sharing and as many simultaneous connections as you can handle - it's a VPN with some serious credentials.
+It also hosts more than 40,000 IP addresses, an increase of 1,900 servers in 75+ countries.
+Subscribers get unlimited peer to peer sharing and as many simultaneous connections as you can handle - it's a VPN with some serious credentials.

-There’s a clear no-logging policy, which is great for anyone concerned with privacy and security - the service isn’t gathering or tracking your browsing activity, though we did clock it sending crash data without asking permission.
+There’s a clear no-logging policy, which is great for anyone concerned with privacy and security - the service isn’t gathering or tracking your browsing activity, though we have noticed it sending crash data without asking permission in the past.

 In addition, you'll find a kill switch for those shaky moments where connection is lost, and AES-256 encryption, as well as OpenVPN and IKEv2 protocols.

-Like Express, IPVanish doesn’t offer a free trial (although there is still a thirty day money back guarantee if the service doesn’t live up to your expectations).
+Typically with most VPN, IPVanish doesn’t offer a free trial, but there is still a 30-day money back guarantee if the service doesn’t live up to your expectations.